 Commercial loan interest rates

 Commercial loan interest rates vary according to whether they are fixed or variable and whether they are secured by residential or commercial property.
-At the time of publishing, one bank’s interest rate on a residentially-secured variable-rate loan was 3.8%.
-In Australia, variable rates on commercial finance secured with residential property ranged from between 3.75% and 4.30%.
-Fixed rates range from 4.05% to 4.6%.
+At the time of publishing, interest rates on residentially secured variable-rate commercial loans ranged between 7.4% and 8.2%.

 Alternative commercial finance options

-The fact that commercial loans are tailored to medium and large businesses means that small businesses need to look for an alternative to this form of commercial finance.
+The fact that commercial loans are tailored to medium and large businesses means that small businesses need to look for an alternative to this form of commercial finance to match their objectives and financial situation.
 Here are a few Australian credit alternatives: